gediz/mpv-wiki/FFmpeg-versus-Libav.md

 It shouldn't be forgotten that Libav is doing significant and important development, but since everything they do ends up in FFmpeg anyway, there is barely any reason to prefer Libav over FFmpeg from the user point of view.
-It's also possible that FFmpeg agrees faster to gross hacks to paint over bugs and issues than Libav, however, in the user's perception FFmpeg will perform better because of that.
+It's also possible that FFmpeg agrees faster to accept gross hacks to paint over bugs and issues than Libav, however, in the user's perception FFmpeg will perform better because of that.